Finding the Best Sequencing Options for ADCs Across Breast Cancer Subtypes

 Video

-Cross-resistance makes it important to determine sequencing options across antibody drug conjugates for patients with breast cancer.
+Cross-resistance makes it important to determine sequencing options across antibody-drug conjugates for patients with breast cancer.

-Paolo Tarantino, MD, PhD, highlighted antibody drug conjugate (ADC) uses among current clinical trials as well as how clinicians are beginning to think about sequencing them across various breast cancer subtypes.
+Paolo Tarantino, MD, PhD, highlighted antibody-drug conjugate (ADC) uses among current clinical trials as well as how clinicians are beginning to think about sequencing them across various breast cancer subtypes.

-Tarantino, a clinical research fellow at Dana-Farber Cancer Institute, spoke with CancerNetwork® at the 2025 International Congress on the Future of Breast Cancer East hosted by Physicians Education Resource LLC® to discuss sequencing options, particularly if patients have experienced cross-resistance.
+Tarantino, a clinical research fellow at Dana-Farber Cancer Institute, spoke with CancerNetwork® at the 2025 International Congress on the Future of Breast Cancer® East hosted by Physicians' Education Resource®, LLC, to discuss sequencing options, particularly if patients have experienced cross-resistance.

 Transcript:

 In truth, we still don’t have prospective data clarifying the role of sequencing.
-In the absence of that, I usually tend to do what I call the sandwich strategy, meaning that I try to switch the mechanism of action of my treatment after a TOPO1 ADC.
-After T-DXd, I consider using maybe a taxane or capecitabine before going back to another TOPO1 ADC.
+In the absence of that, I usually tend to do what I call the sandwich strategy, meaning that I try to switch the mechanism of action of my treatment after a TOP1 ADC.
+After T-DXd, I consider using maybe a taxane or capecitabine before going back to another TOP1 ADC.
 In truth, moving forward, we need to clarify this.
-We have several prospective trials looking at this: the phase 2 TRADE DXd randomized trial [NCT06533826], the phase 2 SATEEN trial [NCT06100874], [plus] series of many prospective trials.
+We have several prospective trials looking at this: the phase 2 TRADE DXd randomized trial [NCT06533826], the phase 2 SATEEN trial [NCT06100874], [and a] series of many prospective trials.
 We will start to see data at the end of this year, probably also next year, which will clarify the role of the sequencing of ADCs.

 Reference

 Tarantino P, Lee D, Foldi J, et al. Outcomes with trastuzumab deruxtecan by biomarker status, line of treatment and prior receipt of sacituzumab govitecan in a large real-world database of patients with metastatic breast cancer.
 ESMO Open.
-2025. doi:10.1016/j.esmoop.2025.105330
+2025;10(7):105330. doi:10.1016/j.esmoop.2025.105330

 Recent Videos